A few quick tips for theatre-goers

 During the performance

 - No photos or videos, please.
-There are a few exceptions to this rule, and we’ll let you know in our curtain speech before the show begins is the show you’re attending does not allow photos or videos.
+There are a few exceptions to this rule, look for signage indicating the policy once you arrive at the theatre, listen for an announcement before the show begins or ask an usher about the policy.

-- Stay quiet throughout the performance.
-Aside from a ringing cell phone, talking during a performance is the most distracting offense to theatre etiquette.
-The more you talk, the more the people around can’t hear the people onstage.
-If you’re attending a show with music you know and love, that’s wonderful!
-But, save the sing-a-long for the car ride home.
+- Refrain from talking during the performance.
+Aside from a ringing cell phone, talking during a performance is the most distracting theater etiquette offense to people around you and the performer.
+Any talking will distract from what is being said onstage for you and those sitting around you.
+If you’re attending a musical with numbers you know and love, that’s wonderful!
+But, save the sing-along for the car ride home.
 Sometimes at a concert, the performer will encourage the audience to sing along, and that’s the exception to this rule.
+Be respectful of those around you so everyone can enjoy the show!

 - Do show your appreciation and applaud!
 For musicals, it’s fine to clap after songs.
 For plays, it’s best to reserve clapping for intermission breaks and the final curtain.